Treadmill World Recordfor the greatest distance covered on a treadmill within one week

 Adventureman, breaks yet another World Record

-Inspirational speaker, Adventureman, breaks yet another World Record covering the most amount of miles on a treadmill in 7 days, running 524 miles, that’s 3 marathons a day
+Inspirational speaker, Adventureman, covered the most amount of miles on a treadmill in 7 days, running 524 miles – that’s 3 marathons a day.

 What: Adventureman broke the world record for ‘the greatest distance covered on a treadmill within one week’